SAFCSP-Team/high-level-language-path/README.md

 ## HLPL Path Introduction

-In this path you will cover the **fundamentals of programming** using `High Level Programming Languges` and the **concepts of Object Orienred Programming** that enables development of a program in a much more user-friendly programming context and is generally independent of the computer's hardware architecture.
+In this path you will cover the **fundamentals of programming** using HLPL and the **concepts of Object Orienred Programming** that enables development of a program in a much more user-friendly programming context and is generally independent of the computer's hardware architecture.

 > This path is divided into resource stack that will cover the mian concepts related to the path itself, and project stack which helps validate your understanding of these concepts.